geographiclib/geographiclib/00README.txt

 A library for geographic projections.

-Written by Charles Karney <charles@karney.com> and licensed under the LGPL.
+Written by Charles Karney <charles@karney.com> and licensed under the MIT/X11 License.
 For more information, see

     http://geographiclib.sourceforge.net/